yunfanlong/yunfanlong.github.io/index.md

 ## About Me

 Hello!
 My name is **Yunfan Long**.
-I am a first-year master student at the Carnegie Mellon University's School of Computer Science, pursuing a degree in Computational Data Science (MS).
+I am a first-year master student at the Carnegie Mellon University's School of Computer Science, pursuing an MS degree in Computational Data Science.
 I am expected to graduate in May 2026.

 My primary research interest is centered around the development and optimization of <u>Computer Vision</u> models on <u>Scene Recognition</u> tasks, specifically for out-of-distribution image.
 Leveraging my expertise in machine learning, deep learning, and data analysis, I've made significant contributions to various research and internship projects in the healthcare industry.